HexOneProtocol/protocol-v1/README.md

 - Claim Hex: burn $HEX1 and pay the ETH fee, and claim hex principal + yield
 - Re-borrow: if the collateral price goes up (hex), borrow more $HEX1 against the same stake
 - Liquidate: if a depositor does not burn $HEX1 and pay the ETH fee within 7 days after maturity, other participants can liquidate the depositor position and claim his hex principal + yield
-- Price Oracle: a price feed based on HEX/USDC to know the price of hex.
+- Price Oracle: a price feed based on HEX/USDC to know the price of hex
 - Vault: a contract that holds the deposits

 ## Bootsrapping

 - Sacrifice: sacrificing means users will forego approved ERC20s (Hex, USDC, Eth, Dai and Uni) and in return receive 75% of the USD-value deposited in $HEX1 and the incentive token, $HEXIT.
 The amount of $HEXIT received depends on the total amount sacrificed (USD-value) and the day of sacrifice.
 The sooner, the more $HEXIT a user claims.
-Some ERC20s give bonus too.
+Some ERC20s give bonus too
+- Escrow: the contract that holds the depositors sacrifice and will convert 75% into Hex to deposit into Hex1 protocol on the behalf of the sacrificers.
+This escrow contract will also deposit the Hex into Hex One protocol on behalf of the sacrifice participants, and will distribute $HEX1 to sacriffice participants
-- Airdrop: all participants that hold $HEX1 and have staked Hex (t-shares) at the moment the airdrop starts, can claim free $HEXIT.
+- Airdrop: all participants that hold $HEX1 and have staked Hex (t-shares) at the moment the airdrop starts, can claim free $HEXIT

 ## Staking